Ed94/gencpp/Readme.md

 This method is setup where all the metaprogram's code are the within the same files as the regular program's code.
 If in your use case, decide to have exclusive separation or partial separation of the metaprogam's code from the program's code files then your build configuration would need to change to reflect that (specifically the sources).

+## Outline

+### *WHAT IS NOT PROVIDED* :
+* Macro or template generation      : This library is to avoid those, adding support for them adds unnecessary complexity.
+If you desire define them outside the gen_time scopes.
+* Expression validation             : Execution expressions are defined using the untyped string API.
+There is no parse API for validating expression (possibly will add in the future)
+* Complete file parser DSL          : This isn't like the unreal header tool.
+Code injection to file or based off a file contents is not supported by the api.
+However nothing is stopping you using the library for that purpose.
+* Modern c++ (STL library) features

+### There are four different of construction of Code ast's the library provides:

+* Upfront construction
+* Incremental construction
+* Parse construction
+* Untyped

+### Upfront Construction:
+All component ASTs must be previously constructed, and provided on creation of the code AST.
+The construction will fail and return InvalidCode otherwise.

+API:

+* def_forward_decl
+* def_class
+* def_global_body
+* def_proc
+* def_proc_body
+* def_namespace
+* def_namespace_body
+* def_param
+* def_params
+* def_operator
+* def_specifier
+* def_specifiers
+* def_struct
+* def_struct_body
+* def_variable
+* def_type
+* def_using
+* def_using_namespace

+### Incremental construction:
+A Code ast is provided but only completed upfront if all components are provided.
+Components are then added using the AST API for adding ASTs:

+* code.add( AST* )         // Adds AST with validation.
+* code.add_entry( AST* )   // Adds AST entry without validation.
+* code.add_content( AST* ) // Adds AST string content without validation.

+API:

+* make_forward_decl
+* make_class
+* make_global_body
+* make_proc
+* make_namespace
+* make_params
+* make_operator
+* make_specifiers
+* make_struct
+* make_variable
+* make_type
+* make_using
+* make_using_namespace

+### Parse construction:
+A string provided to the API is parsed for the intended language construct.

+API:

+* parse_forward_decl
+* parse_class
+* parse_glboal_body
+* parse_proc
+* parse_namespace
+* parse_params
+* parse_operator
+* parse_specifiers
+* parse_struct
+* parse_variable
+* parse_type
+* parse_using
+* parse_using

+The parse API treats any execution scope definitions with no validation and are turned into untyped Code ASTs.
+This includes the assignmetn of variables; due to the library not yet supporting c/c++ expression parsing.

+Untyped constructions:
+Code ASTs are constructed using unvalidated strings.

+API:

+* untyped_str
+* untyped_fmt
+* untyped_token_fmt

+During serialization any untyped Code AST is has its string value directly injected inline of whatever context the content existed as an entry within.
+Even though thse are not validated from somewhat correct c/c++ syntax or components, it doesn't mean that Untyped code can be added as any component of a Code AST:

+* Untyped code cannot have children, thus there cannot be recursive injection this way.
+* Untyped code can only be a child of a parent of body AST, or for values of an assignment.

+These restrictions help prevent abuse of untyped code to some extent.

 ## Why